View All

 What is Six Sigma?
 5 Steps of Six Sigma

-Six Sigma is an internationally-recognised set of methodologies and tools to continuously improve business processes.
+Six Sigma is an internationally-recognized set of methodologies and tools to continuously improve business processes.
 It is highly data-driven and focused on terminating defects and improving the quality of products and services.
 Six Sigma focuses on understanding customer needs and creating a high-quality, efficient, and effective culture.
 Its five steps, Define, Measure, Analyse, Improve, and Control (DMAIC), compose a proven model for successfully implementing process improvement initiatives.

-This comprehensive guide will explain what is Six Sigma and the five steps of Six Sigma, including how to define the project, measure and analyse performance, develop improvement plans, and control the process to ensure long-term success.
+This comprehensive guide will explain what is Six Sigma and the five steps of Six Sigma, including how to define the project, measure and analyze performance, develop improvement plans, and control the process to ensure long-term success.

 What is Six Sigma?

-Companies can increase their profits and decrease costs by continually monitoring and improving processes to reduce defects by minimising rework, minimising corrective actions, and improving customer satisfaction.
+Companies can increase their profits and decrease costs by continually monitoring and improving processes to reduce defects by minimizing rework, minimizing corrective actions, and improving customer satisfaction.
 Six Sigma quality is often confused with other techniques such as TQM and ISO 9001.
 While the methodology has some similarities, the Six Sigma quality process is much more rigorous and uses various tools and methods.
 The Six Sigma model is a crucial part of the leadership, and management course curriculum, which makes it essential to understand and improve business processes.

 Importance of Six Sigma